jacekmikrut/ansi_chameleon/README.md

 ### Text

-Text to colorize is expected to include HTML-like tags of custom names, that will then be converted according to the rules defined in provided style sheet.
+Text to colorize is expected to include HTML-like tags (of custom names and optional "id" and "class" attributes), that will then be converted according to the rules defined in provided style sheet.

-Tags not included in the style sheet but found in the text being rendered are put to the output without modification.

 ### Style sheet

-A style sheet is simply a CSS-like Hash structure with keys that correspond to custom tag names and property names:
+A style sheet is simply a CSS-like Hash structure with keys that correspond to CSS-like selectors or property names:

 ```ruby
   style_sheet = {